William Francis Bartlett: Brigade command

 Upon his return, Bartlett was placed in command of a brigade (1st brigade, 1st division of the IX Corps) consisting almost entirely of Massachusetts regiments.
 During July, he played a small role in the planning of the Battle of the Crater.
 This was a bold attempt to break the Siege of Petersburg by digging a mine beneath Confederate entrenchments and detonating a massive amount of gunpowder to create a gap through which Union forces could assault the city.
-The detonation on July 30, 1864 was successful, but the Union assault was disorganized and failed.
+The detonation on July 30, 1864, was successful, but the Union assault was disorganized and failed.
 Brig.
 Gen. James H. Ledlie's division, of which Bartlett's brigade was a large part, led the attack.
 In the battle, Bartlett's prosthetic leg was shot away.
 Unable to retreat with the rest of his men, Bartlett was captured by Confederates.

-Bartlett spent two months in Libby Prison where he suffered severe illness.
+Bartlett spent two months in Libby Prison where he grew severely ill.
 He was eventually released through a prisoner exchange at the end of September 1864, however it was several months before he recovered from his illness.

 Division command

 In June 1865, Bartlett returned to the army two months after the Confederate surrender.
 Although hostilities had ended, a large portion of the Union Army still remained on active duty and Bartlett was promoted to the command of the 1st Division of the IX Corps on June 17, 1865.
-On January 13, 1866, President Andrew Johnson nominated Bartlett for the award of the honorary grade of brevet major general, U.S. Volunteers, to rank from March 13, 1865, and on March 12, 1866 the U.S. Senate confirmed the award.
+On January 13, 1866, President Andrew Johnson nominated Bartlett for the award of the honorary grade of brevet major general, U.S. Volunteers, to rank from March 13, 1865, and on March 12, 1866, the U.S. Senate confirmed the award.
 In July 1865, the IX Corps was disbanded, however Bartlett remained in the army another year until his resignation on July 18, 1866.